zytric/raj/_posts/2020-07-28-wolf-hunting.md

 # Wolf hunting strategy

-According to a [article](https://www.newscientist.com/article/mg21228354-700-wolf-packs-dont-need-to-cooperate-to-make-a-kill) a wolf pack can follow simple rules to encircle its prey.
+According to a [article](https://www.newscientist.com/article/mg21228354-700-wolf-packs-dont-need-to-cooperate-to-make-a-kill) a wolf pack can follow simple rules to pursue and  encircle its prey.

 `Raymond Coppinger of Hampshire College in Amherst, Massachusetts, and colleagues modelled a five-strong wolf pack in pursuit of prey.
 They programmed each wolf to move towards the prey until it reached a certain safe distance.
 It then moved away from any other wolves that had reached that distance.`

 The two suggest rules are:
  * Move towards the prey until it reached a certain safe distance.
  * Then moved away from any other wolves that had reached that distance.

+ I decided to try the idéa.

+ I previosly made an JavaScript lib making a guy being able to run around.
+The guy will represent a wolf.
+The lib works with a few functions like world.addGuy("Wolf 1", x, y), worl.guys[0].run(x, y).

+I produced toe following JavaScript to represent the two rules.

 ```javascript
 for (const guy of world.guys) {